Listen to This Article:

 Mid-Day

 After catching up on household chores, Emily makes a quick lunch and logs on to her computer.
-She already completed her assigned reading for the week, so she takes the opportunity to re-watch the demo video from her Chef Instructor while eating lunch.
+She already completed her assigned reading for the week, so she takes the opportunity to re-watch the demo video from the Chef Instructor while eating lunch.
 Emily knows that the cooking assignment for this week will use a technique from the video, so she wants to see it again before she tries it herself.

 While at her computer, she receives a response from Career Services.
 Her representative has made a few suggestions on her resume and asked Emily to start collecting her favorite photos from her cooking assignments.
 These photos will be put in a portfolio that she can use in the externship application process.